Other Items Related To Form 1120-L

 Form 8912, Credit to Holders of Tax Credit Bonds

-Use Form 8912 to claim the credit for the following tax credit bonds: clean renewable energy bond (CREB), midwestern tax credit bond (MTCB), qualified forestry conservation bond (QFCB), new clean renewable energy bond (NCREB), qualified energy conservation bond (QECB), qualified zone academy bond (QZAB), qualified school construction bond (QSCB), and build America bond (BAB).
+Use this form to claim the credit for the following tax credit bonds: clean renewable energy bond (CREB), qualified forestry conservation bond (QFCB), new clean renewable energy bond (NCREB), qualified energy conservation bond (QECB), qualified zone academy bond (QZAB), qualified school construction bond (QSCB), and build America bond (BAB).